Today's Articles

 *Patrick Ellis was born on this date in 1943.
 He was a Black radio show host and production director.

 After graduating from Westminster, Ellis attended Howard University for communications.
-In 1971, he started volunteering at WHUR-FM, Howard's radio station.
+In 1971, he began volunteering at WHUR-FM, Howard University's radio station.
 He became a full-time staff member at the station in 1975.
 In 1977, he earned his bachelor's degree from Howard.
 In 1979, he was asked by program director Jesse Fax to host a gospel show.
 He started hosting "Sunday Morning Gospel", a weekly four-hour gospel music show.
-He visited local religious record stores and bookstores to learn more about the gospel, eavesdropping on customers talking about music.
+He visited local religious record stores and bookstores to learn more about the gospel, eavesdropping on customers as they discussed music.
 Ellis provided a "spiritual transfusion during the week" for churchgoers.
-During the show, he would share his journey with faith and shared announcements from local nonprofits and churches.
-He also hosted fundraisers to feed the hungry, domestic violence victims, and cancer patient care.
+During the show, he would share his journey with faith and make announcements from local nonprofits and churches.
+He also hosted fundraisers to support the hungry, victims of domestic violence, and cancer patients.

 In 1986, he became the production director of WHUR-FM.
-By 1989, the radio show, now called "Gospel Spirit," averaged 64,000 listeners weekly and was regularly ranked as the most popular show at the station.
+By 1989, the radio show, now known as "Gospel Spirit," averaged 64,000 listeners per week and was consistently ranked as the most popular show at the station.
 That year, an anniversary party was held with BeBe and CeCe Winans, the Barrett Sisters performing, and Jesse Jackson, Del.
 Walter Fauntroy, and Marion Barry in attendance.
 In 1999, Ellis was honored with a proclamation for his work by Prince George's County, Maryland.
 In June 2020, Ellis finished building his at-home studio in Annapolis, where he hosted his last shows of "Gospel Spirit".

 He was raised Episcopalian and married four times.
 He divorced his first three wives.
-He had a daughter, Susan Cooper, and a second daughter, Adina Ellis Cato.
+He had two daughters: Susan Cooper and Adina Ellis Cato.
 In 1999, he married Angela Green and lived in Mitchellville, Maryland.
 In June 2020, Ellis was hospitalized and died at a hospital in Annapolis, Maryland, of complications from COVID-19 on July 16, 2020.
 Ellis's favorite gospel songs were "Take Away" by Yolanda Adams and a revival piece by Luther Barnes.
 Ellis hosted "Gospel Spirit" for over forty years on WHUR-FM.
 Upon his death, he was the longest-running on-air personality in Washington D.C. radio history.

 To Become a Radio Announcer